 Dr. Burnett grew up in Atlanta, GA and attended college at Loyola University in New Orleans, LA.
 She graduated Magna Cum Laude from the University of Georgia College of Veterinary Medicine in 2000.
 Dr. Burnett practiced small animal medicine in Greensboro for six years prior to joining Novartis Animal Health as a Technical Services Veterinarian.
 During her seven years with Novartis, Dr. Burnett continued to practice medicine as a relief veterinarian on weekends and volunteered at community outreach vaccine clinics.
 She has been a dedicated volunteer surgeon for Feral Cat Assistance Program (FCAP) since 2000.
 Dr. Burnett enjoys many aspects of general veterinary practice, including soft tissue surgery and dermatology.
 Dr. Burnett loves to travel and lived in Sydney, Australia for over a year.
 She enjoys tennis, quilting and making jewelry.
 She has two mixed breed dogs named Elby D and Momo.

-Dr. Noureddine joined Lawndale Veterinary Hospital in January 2015.
-She obtained her DVM from NCSU in 2003, an MS in Biology (with a focus on Avian HOX genes) from UNC Chapel Hill in 1999, and a BS in Zoology from the University of Florida (Go Gators!) in 1997.
+Dr. Noureddine first connected with Lawndale Veterinary Hospital in 2011 when she started doing relief work for the clinic.
+Since that time she has also worked to develop educational materials and resources for owners and staff members, including the Paws to Protect section on our website, our monthly newsletter, and our weekly blog.
+Dr. Noureddine obtained her DVM from NCSU in 2003, and she recently completed her MS with a concentration in Veterinary Forensics through the University of Florida’s online graduate program in 2017.
+She also obtained an MS in Biology (with a focus on Avian HOX genes) from UNC Chapel Hill in 1999, and a BS in Zoology from the University of Florida in 1997.
 Dr. Noureddine has worked in small animal practice, and she also has experience working in the pharmaceutical industry, both as a Technical Services Veterinarian with Novartis Animal Health and as a Senior Research Manager for Thought Leader Select, a pharmaceutical consulting company.
-Dr. Noureddine’s veterinary interests include preventive and wellness care, zoonotic and infectious diseases, behavior, and veterinary forensics.
-Dr. Noureddine is passionate about training and educating.
-She loves her role in the clinic developing staff training programs, and she is constantly trying to build new ways for Lawndale to inform and connect with pet owners (including writing our weekly clinic blog and our monthly newsletters).
-She can also be found speaking in schools and volunteering with the Guilford County Pet Responsibility Program.
-Dr. Noureddine is currently working to obtain a Masters in Veterinary Forensics, and she is Chair of the Bat Rabies Education Team for the One Health Commission.
-In her free time, she loves being with her family and spending time with her awesome pets: her dog, Klausie, and her 3 cats, Suzie, Johnny Cash, and Kit Kat.
-Her other interests include attending church, teaching Zumba, playing the flute, gardening, and reading.
+Her veterinary interests include veterinary forensics, preventive and wellness care, zoonotic and infectious diseases, behavior, and finding ways to give pets a positive experience in the clinic.
+She recently obtained her Fear Free certification.
+She enjoys speaking in schools and volunteering with the Guilford County Pet Responsibility Program, and she is the Chair of the Bat Rabies Education Team for the One Health Commission.
+Her awesome pets include a dog (Klausie), 3 cats (Suzie, Johnny Cash, and Kit Kat), and Cheerio (a Betta fish).